 The Organization and the First 5 Commission of San Diego (Commission) entered into an agreement to provide health development services for children birth through five years of age.
-The contract term is through June 30, 2017, with an additional three option year.
-The Healthy Development Services Program (Program), funded by the Commission, provided 55% and 54% of the Organization's contract revenue for the years ended June 30, 2017 and 2016, respectively, and 47% and 47% of the Organization's grants receivable at June 30, 2017 and 2016, respectively.
+The contract term is through June 30, 2018, with an additional two option year.
+On July 1, 2018, the contract was renewed for an additional year through June 30, 2019.
+The Healthy Development Services Program (Program), funded by the Commission, provided 52% and 55% of the Organization's contract revenue for the years ended June 30, 2018 and 2017, respectively, and 52% and 47% of the Organization's grants receivable at June 30, 2018 and 2017, respectively.

 The Organization and the Commission entered into an agreement to provide targeted home visiting initiative services.
-The contract term is through June 30, 2017, with an additional three option year.
-The First Five First Steps (Program), funded by the Commission, provided 35% and 37% of the Organization's contract revenue for the years ended June 30, 2017 and 2016, respectively, and 31% and 38% of the Organization's grants receivable at June 30, 2017 and 2016, respectively.
+The contract term is through June 30, 2018, with an additional two option year.
+On July 1, 2018, the contract was renewed for an additional year through June 30, 2019.
+The First Five First Steps (Program), funded by the Commission, provided 36% and 35% of the Organization's contract revenue for the years ended June 30, 2018 and 2017, respectively, and 37% and 31% of the Organization's grants receivable at June 30, 2018 and 2017, respectively.